merenlab/anvio.org/install/index.md

 * Run {% include PROGRAM name="anvi-setup-scg-taxonomy" %}, to setup SCG taxonomy data using GTDB genomes.
 * Run {% include PROGRAM name="anvi-setup-ncbi-cogs" %}, to setup NCBI's COG database for quick annotation of genes with functions,
 * Run {% include PROGRAM name="anvi-setup-kegg-kofams" %}, so {% include PROGRAM name="anvi-estimate-metabolism" %} finds the database of KEGG orthologs ready when you need it.
+* Run `anvi-self-test --suite pangenomics` to see if everything is order (especially if you plan to use anvi'o for pangenomics).

 {:.warning}
 Don't forget to come say hi to us on [anvi'o Slack]({% include _slack_invitation_link.html %}).